dellow/Web-Framework/README.md

 	gulp watch

-## Production / Development / Staging
+## Profiles
-The Project Wrapper runs various tasks based on the environment.
-The following tasks are run by default:
+The Project Wrapper runs various profiles based on the environment variable.
+Just running `gulp` will run the `development` profile.
+Running any other profile requires the `--config` parameter, for example: `gulp --config production` will run the production profile.
+The following tasks are run for each profile:

 ### Development
 - Browserify (Non minified)